-GRED 607 - Foundations of Education (Birth-Grade 6) (3) This course is designed to provide students with an overview of the philosophical basis of early childhood and elementary education and a historical outline of the field.
+GRED 607 Foundations of Education - Birth-Grade 6 (3) This course is designed to provide students with an overview of the philosophical basis of early childhood and elementary education and a historical outline of the field.
 It prepares future teachers for a variety of roles and professional responsibilities.
 It also provides an overview of curricular issues such as the goals of education, learning theories, and teaching and assessment strategies.
-Summer, Fall and Spring.
+Offered summer, fall and spring.

-GRED 608 - Advanced Secondary Mathematics Education (3) Participants will become familiar with the most recent literature on teaching and mathematics; the organization and structure of professional organizations, the nature of research in mathematics education; goals, strategies, research and standards for the teaching of mathematics.
-Fall, as warranted.
+GRED 608 Advanced Secondary Mathematics Education (3) Participants will become familiar with the most recent literature on teaching and mathematics; the organization and structure of professional organizations, the nature of research in mathematics education; goals, strategies, research and standards for the teaching of mathematics.
+Offered fall (odd years).